Short hierarchically hyperbolic groups II: quotients and the Hopf property for Artin groups: A short structure for the quotient

 Now we claim that $\dist_{\link_{\ov X}(v)^{+\W}}(w, w')\le 6E$, which then implies that $\varrho([u])$ and $\varrho([u'])$ are $6E$-close in $\link_{\ov X/\N}([v])^{+\h\W}$.
 Indeed, if $\dist_{\link_{\ov X}(v)^{+\W}}(w, w')> 6E$, then by triangle inequality one between $\dist_{\link_{\ov X}(v)^{+\W}}(w, u)$, $\dist_{\link_{\ov X}(v)^{+\W}}(u, u')$, and $\dist_{\link_{\ov X}(v)^{+\W}}(u', w')$ is at least $2E$.
 But this contradicts the strong bounded geodesic image, Lemma~\ref{lem:strong_bgi_for_short_edge_type}, as neither $\gamma$ nor $\gamma'$ can pass through $v$. \end{proof}

 The proof in the triangle-type case is similar, but to build the retraction we need something more sophisticated than a geodesic, which we call an \emph{approach path}.
-Our notion should be compared with its homonym from \cite[Definition 8.36]{BHMS}. \begin{lemma}[Triangle-type] The following holds if $\N$ is deep enough.
+Our approach paths are not the same as their homonyms from \cite[Definition 8.36]{BHMS}, although they play a similar role. \begin{lemma}[Triangle-type] The following holds if $\N$ is deep enough.
 Let $\h\Delta=\{([v], [x]), ([w])\}$ be a simplex of triangle-type.
 There exists a coarsely Lipschitz retraction

 whose constants are depth-resistant. \end{lemma}